EU's Barnier says no-deal Brexit risk persists, trade talks to be 'difficult'

 “It will be a difficult and demanding set of negotiations,” he said.
 “The time we have at hand to conclude this negotiation will be extremely short, 11 months.”

-“Because of our geographic closeness and our economic independence... we want to have solid guarantees on the level-playing field aspects.”
+“Because of our geographic closeness and our economic interdependence ... we want to have solid guarantees on the level-playing field aspects.”

 Barnier warned the bloc will only give Britain as much access to its single market after Brexit as is justified by London ensuring that EU rules and standards are preserved.